Reducing Your Risk of Heart Disease When You Have Diabetes

 Controlling Risk Factors: Getting Appropriate Treatment

-The most common cardiovascular disease is called coronary artery disease (CAD).
+The most common cardiovascular disease is coronary artery disease (CAD).
 It occurs when there is a gradual build-up of plaque in blood vessels that supply blood and oxygen to your heart muscle.
 Over time, the plaque narrows or blocks the branching arteries, limiting blood supply to the heart.
 Controlling risk factors that lead to CAD can decrease your risk of having a heart attack.

 Chronic high blood glucose levels can damage your heart and blood vessels, leading to one of many CVDs.
 Therefore, it is important to regularly monitor and control your blood glucose levels.